omerwase/Model-Predictive-Controller/README.md

 ### Model Cost

 Collectively the model equations and actuation bounds form the constraints through which the model's cost is optimized (minimized).
 This is done using the ipopt and CppAD libraries.
-The model's cost is defined around three main considerations:
+The model's cost is based on four main considerations:
 * cte and epsi should be minimized to stay as close to the reference trajectory as possible.
 * Magnitude of actuator variables should be minimized to avoid erratic motion.
 * Rate of change between successive actuations should be minimize for smoother motion.